pnewstein/QuestByCycle/docs/USER.md

 3. **Authorize the Connection**: Follow the prompts to authorize the integration.

 **Sharing Your Achievements**:
-1. **Complete a Task**: Submit your task verification.
+1. **Complete a Quest**: Submit your quest verification.
 2. **Share on Social Media**: Choose to share your achievement on linked social media platforms.

 ## Best Practices

 ### Staying Engaged

-- **Regular Participation**: Regularly check for new tasks and updates.
+- **Regular Participation**: Regularly check for new quests and updates.
 - **Encourage Others**: Motivate fellow participants by liking and commenting on their submissions.
 - **Provide Feedback**: Use the profile message board to give feedback and suggestions.

 ### Ensuring Fair Play

-- **Honest Submissions**: Ensure all task verifications are genuine and accurate.
+- **Honest Submissions**: Ensure all quest verifications are genuine and accurate.
 - **Respectful Interaction**: Maintain a respectful tone in all interactions.
 - **Report Issues**: Report any issues or inappropriate content to the admins.